eni6ma/eni6ma.github.io/bitcoin.md

 * **Defense & Critical Infrastructure** — offline mechanical dials provide air-gapped authorization.
 * **AI & Content Integrity** — eigen-signature tuples watermark model weights or provenance streams.

-> **TAM / SAM / SOM** cited in ENI6MA’s deck: $560 B /  $210 B /  $75 B anchoring a hybrid SaaS + patent-licensing stack, with partners from Deloitte to Apple.
+> **TAM / SAM / SOM**  at over $560 B /  $210 B /  $75 B respectfully; The TAM alone is fully able of anchoring a hybrid SaaS + patent-licensing stack, with partners from Deloitte to Apple to US Dept of Defense to the IRS.

 ---